Home Search Index of men A-Z

 Life after service

-The 1861 Census Returns for Bristol Street in the parish of Westport St. Mary show a Joseph Moore of the Pensions Staff, aged 33, born at Steeple Ashton, his wife, Elizabeth, aged 42, born at Charlton, and two children, Mary J., aged 4, and Sarah A., aged two.
-(The burial records of Malmesbury Abbey show a Sarah Ann Moore, aged 7 years, was buried there on the 25th of February 1866.)
-A female general servant was also shown.
-He was not shown as being a publican at this time.
+The 1861 Census shows a Joseph Moore of the Pensions Staff, aged 33, born at Steeple Ashton, his wife, Elizabeth, aged 42, born at Charlton, and two children, Mary J., aged 4, and Sarah A., aged two.

 Death & burial